lino-framework/eidreader/docs/install.rst

 #.
 Point your browser to http://welfare-demo.lino-framework.org, and
    sign in as robin (or romain or rolf depending on your preferred language) and click on the :guilabel:`[Read eID card]` quicklink in the main screen.
-If you let Lino create a new client from your ID card, you should afterwards delete that client if you don't want others to see the stored information.
+If you let Lino create a new database record from your ID card, you should afterwards delete that client if you don't want others to see the stored information.